 Advanced Screening Techniques

-Technology has advanced, leading to new screening methods.
-Low-dose computed tomography (LDCT), for example, is used for lung cancer detection in high-risk individuals like heavy smokers.
-This screening method can identify small nodules that might be cancerous.
 Prostate-specific antigen (PSA) tests can play a crucial role in detecting prostate cancer early, offering men the chance to address this common cancer before it progresses.
 And genetic testing is another tool, particularly for those with a family history of cancer.
 It helps identify inherited mutations that can increase cancer risk, allowing for tailored monitoring and preventive measures.

 The Role of Blood Tests

 Blood tests are emerging as a valuable screening tool.
 The PSA test measures prostate-specific antigen levels to screen for prostate cancer.
 Elevated PSA levels can indicate cancer, but they can also be due to other conditions.
-A doctor can help you make sense of results.
-Liquid biopsies are another newer development, detecting cancer DNA in the bloodstream.
-This method holds promise for early detection of various cancers, providing a non-invasive screening option.
+A doctor can help you make sense of the results.

 Making Screenings Accessible